(888) 552-6760 SCHEDULE AN APPOINTMENT

 Neuroendocrine tumors (NETs) are rare, slow-growing neoplasms that develop from neuroendocrine cells, which are hormone-producing cells found throughout the body.

-Research shows that about 10 percent of these NETs result in a condition called carcinoid syndrome.
-Carcinoid syndrome occurs when active peptides and amines are released into the bloodstream by tumors of the gastrointestinal (GI) tract, the liver and a few other organs.
+Carcinoid syndrome is a group of symptoms that may occur when active peptides and amines are released into the bloodstream by neuroendocrine tumors of the gastrointestinal (GI) tract, the respiratory tract, the liver and a few other organs.

-Neuroendocrine tumors of the appendix, small intestine, cecum and colon that metastasize to the liver will more often lead to carcinoid syndrome than tumors that originate elsewhere.
+Neuroendocrine tumors of the appendix, small intestine, cecum and colon that metastasize (spread) to the liver will more often lead to carcinoid syndrome than tumors that originate elsewhere.

 Carcinoid syndrome symptoms